 - Sign Up Bonus: Earn a $200 Bonus after you spend $500 in the first three months of card membership.
 The $200 can be converted to 20,000 Chase Ultimate Rewards points if you carry either the Chase Sapphire Preferred Card or the Chase Sapphire Reserve.

-- Earn 5% cashback on rotating quarterly categories on up to $1,500 of spending which could include: Grocery stores, gym memberships, streaming services, gas stations, etc. The categories for Q3 of 2021 are grocery stores (excluding Walmart and Target) and select streaming services.
-These will start on July 1.
+- Earn 5% cashback on rotating quarterly categories on up to $1,500 of spending which could include: Grocery stores, gym memberships, streaming services, gas stations, etc. The categories for Q4 of 2021 are Walmart and Paypal transactions.
+These bonuses will start on October 1.

 - Earn 5% cashback on travel booked through the Chase Ultimate Rewards portal.